Recognising Mothers’ Realities: Key Wins in the New Gender Equality Resolution

 Make Mothers Matter Welcomes Progress

 MMM welcomes the inclusion of many long-standing demands related to maternal health, caregiving, work-life balance, and the reduction of inequalities affecting mothers across the EU.
-The new presents an opportunity to make structural changes that recognise motherhood, address gendered care responsabilities, and ensure that mothers’ rights and wellbeing are central to Europe’s future.
+The new resolution presents an opportunity to make structural changes that recognise motherhood, address gendered care responsabilities, and ensure that mothers’ rights and wellbeing are central to Europe’s future.

 Read the complete EU Parliament resolution here